 Some fetch toys are designed with built-in challenges, such as hiding treats or requiring specific actions to retrieve the toy.
 These interactive toys encourage problem-solving skills, keeping your dog’s mind sharp and engaged.

-Fetch toys provide an excellent outlet for mental energy, helping to reduce boredom and the potential for destructive behaviors that can result from a lack of stimulation.
+Another of the benefits of fetch toys is that they provide an excellent outlet for mental energy, helping to reduce boredom and the potential for destructive behaviors resulting from a lack of stimulation.
 A mentally engaged dog is less likely to engage in unwanted behaviors such as chewing on furniture or excessive barking.

 Bonding with the owner